-The faculty sponsor should email a memo addressed to VSPA Senior Manager Cecilia Fura to email@example.com.
-Please make sure the memo is on departmental letterhead and contains all of the pertinent information below.
-Attach all supporting documents to the email.
+The faculty sponsor should compose a brief memo addressed to VSPA Senior Manager Cecilia Fura on departmental letterhead which contains all of the pertinent information below.
+BRS Partner will upload the required documents into the Gateway system prior to submitting an application for an appointment.
+Alternatively, the memo and documentation may also be emailed to firstname.lastname@example.org.
 Please note that the University Services Fee (USF) must be paid prior to or when submitting the request.

 The exceptional request memo should include

 - Name of the visiting scholar or visiting student researcher

 - Brief description of the research (2-3 lines)